mjknj18/Hawaii-Climate-Analysis/README.md

 #### Historical Analysis

 1. Determine a set of start and end dates, and calculate dates one year prior to those dates.
-2. Query maximum, minimum, and average observed temperature for all records on or within the historical date range.
+2. Query maximum, minimum, and average observed temperature for all records on or within the year prior date range.
-3. Plot a bar chart of the average observed temperature with an error bar reflectng the difference in maximum and minimum observed temperatures.
+3. Plot a bar chart of the average observed temperature with an error bar reflecting the difference in maximum and minimum observed temperatures.
-4. Query weather station information and the total precipitation recorded by each station for the historical date range, and sort in descending order.
+4. Query weather station information and the total precipitation recorded by each station for the year prior date range, and sort in descending order.
-5. Query maximum, minimum, and average observed temperature for all records on days from any year that fall on or within the historical date range.
+5. Query maximum, minimum, and average observed temperature for all records on days from any year that fall on or within the year prior date range.
-6. Combine records into Pandas data frame and set date as the index.
+6. Combine records into a Pandas data frame and set date as the index.
 7. Plot an area chart of maximum, minimum, and average observed temperatures.

 ### Climate API